 While some patients feel that their permanent teeth are too large or too long, others are concerned about their smile falling on the other side of the size spectrum.
 You may grow in a relatively small set of teeth as a teen, which is apparently a natural step in our evolution, or you may notice your teeth seem to get smaller as you’re getting older.

 The appearance of shrinking teeth may be caused by actual loss of tooth material or other changes in your mouth that simply make them look smaller.
-Your dentist is the only one who can determine what’s affecting your teeth.
+Your dentist in Sarasota is the only one who can determine what’s affecting your teeth.

 Wear and Grinding

 If the individual teeth are actually smaller than they once were, the problem is most likely physical wear.
 Jaw clenching and tooth grinding, also known as bruxism, is the most common culprit, but extremely weak teeth can slowly wear away just from normal chewing and brushing.